TanaroSch/pali-gemma-image-analyzer/README.md

 ## Custom Model Path

-You can specify a custom path for storing the PaLI-GeMMA model by setting the `MODEL_CACHE_PATH` environment variable in your `.env` file.
+You can specify a custom path for storing the PaLI-GeMMA model by setting the `MODEL_PATH` environment variable in your `.env` file.
 If not set, the application will use `./model` as the default path.

 ## Acknowledgments